JaeinYoo12/Meningeal-lymphatics-as-a-gateway-for-extracellular-vesicle-brain-delivery/README.md

 # Meningeal-lymphatics-as-a-gateway-for-extracellular-vesicle-brain-delivery

-Raw Mouse Meninges data and analysis code
-# [Project Title: e.g., Mouse Hippocampus Aging scRNA-seq Analysis]
+# [Project Title: Meningeal-lymphatics-as-a-gateway-for-extracellular-vesicle-brain-delivery]

-This repository contains the standalone R scripts and a demo dataset used for the analysis in the manuscript "[Your Manuscript Title]".
+This repository contains the standalone R scripts used for the analysis in the manuscript "[Meningeal-lymphatics-as-a-gateway-for-extracellular-vesicle-brain-delivery".

 ## 1. System Requirements